ArturCadorin/ArturCadorin/README.md

-# 👋 Bem-vindo!
-Eu sou o Artur!
+# 👋 Welcome!
+I'm Artur!

-🎓 **Graduado em Engenharia de Software pela UniCesumar**, comprometido em desenvolver soluções inteligentes, otimizadas e escaláveis.

-💡 Tenho experiência na criação de aplicações escaláveis, integrações entre sistemas e manipulação de APIs REST.

-🌐 🎓 Graduated in Software Engineering, committed to developing smart, optimized, and scalable solutions.

-🌐 💡 I have experience in building scalable applications, integrating systems, and working with REST APIs.

----

-## 🧠 Sobre mim
+## 🧠 Somethings about me

-- 🎓 Formado em Engenharia de Software pela **UniCesumar**
+- 🎓 Graduated in Software Engineering
-- 🔁 Experiência com **integração entre sistemas**, **APIs** e soluções escaláveis.
+- 🔁 Experience with **system integration**, **APIs**, and scalable solutions
-- 🧰 Trabalhando com **Java, Spring Boot, Groovy, Python e PostgreSQL**
+- 🧰 Working with **Java, Spring Boot, Groovy, Python, and PostgreSQL**
-- 🚀 Entusiasta de boas práticas de desenvolvimento e soluções de impacto real
+- 🚀 Enthusiast of development best practices and impactful software solutions

 ---